mwang-cmn/Bank-Customer-Churn-Prediction/README.md

 - The **Logistic Regression model**, while performing decently with an AUC score of **0.78**, showed more fluctuations in its ROC curve, which suggests greater sensitivity to certain decision thresholds.

-- **Hyperparameter Tuning**: During the **Random Search CV** and **Grid Search CV** processes, the Random Forest model was further optimized, which led to improvements in its performance.
-Random Search CV allowed for broader exploration, identifying promising parameters faster, while Grid Search CV refined the search, exhaustively evaluating all combinations within the hyperparameter grids.
+- **Hyperparameter Tuning**:  Random Search CV allowed for broader exploration, identifying promising parameters faster.

 ### Recommendations for Customer Retention: